rajatgirotra/study/cpp/CPP_NEW/attributes/README_1.txt

 attributes are just a special syntax supported by your compiler that helps the compiler generate code/warnings etc that the developer intends and also gives the code reviewer an understanding of what the developer is intending.

-You would seen in GCC.
+You would have seen in GCC.

 struct S {
 ...